mlanza/atomic/src/transients/about.md

 The mutable protocols (e.g. `mut.conj`) are treated as commands per command-query separation.
 That is, the mutable operators have no return values.
 This differs from Clojure.

 ## Extreme Immutability
-I contemplated whether all stateful objects could be rewritten as persistent objects and in many cases they can.
-The drawback is they necessitate a state container and are less performant than their stateful counterpart.
+Stateful objects can frequently be rewritten as persistent objects.
+This choice necessitates a state container and can have performance costs.

+It's not necessarily a wrong choice to make system constructs persistent.
+Frequently, these constructs are configured only during system start up and then are not touched again.
+The configure-and-leave-alone tack reduces the impact of performance concerns.

-I had considered if it the library could be immutables focused, but I recalled the importance of the dom and its part in app development.
-The dom is one big stateful ball of mutability.
-When one recognizes the need to operate against natives the notion of eliminating transient types is gone.
-The transient operations must exist because stateful objects continue to exist!
-And the only way to eliminate the need for transient types is to ignore stateful objects.
+In some instances there is no reasonable persistent counterpart—the dom, for example.
+The dom is stateful.
+When one recognizes the need to operate against natives there is no eliminating impure functions.
+The transient operations must exist because stateful objects exist!

+And the only way to eliminate the need for impure functions is to ignore stateful objects.
+Another way would be to implement a virtual dom which is itself persistent and then a diff algorithm which contains all the necessary logic for applying updates against the dom.
+This would contain all effects to the patching algorithm.
+The same strategy could be applied against any kind of stateful objects.